 In the 1881 Census, Eleanor R Sharp is recorded as living in the household of Francis Walter and his wife Theodosia.
 She is listed along with her 13 year old sister Alice.
 Also there was a one year old boy named Francis Walter.
 The girls were listed as being born in Lee, Kent (although her death certificate and coroners report record lists her birthplace as Dublin, Ireland.)

-Eleanor and Selwyn were involved in motoring, as Selwyn as a motoring buff, and was well known in the motoring world in the early 20th century.
+Eleanor and Selwyn were involved in motoring, as Selwyn was a motoring buff, and was well known in the motoring world in the early 20th century.
 See the Unique Cars and Parts website for photo and story.
 He was an early pioneer of the motor car, cycle, launch and flying machines, and broke many records.
 There is mention of a Mrs S F Edge in "The Times" in 1904 at The Meet of the Automobile Ladies Club.
 She was driving a 12 horsepower Napier - see photos and story of the Napier.
-Selwyn wrote an autobiography in 1934 called "My Motoring Reminiscences" (see British Library listing record) and other details were published in a book by H R Grubb of Croydon in 1931, which is also available through the British Library.
+Selwyn wrote a book in 1934 called "My Motoring Reminiscences" (see British Library listing record) which covers his motoring life between 1895-1912 and other details were published in a book written by G H Smith and published by H R Grubb of Croydon in 1931, which is also available through the British Library.

 An article entitled "Mr S F Edge" published in "The Sydney Morning Herald" on Tuesday 6 May 1930 stated: Mr S F Edge, the great English motorist, who did much to establish the six-cylinder engine by his record breaking and racing performances nearly a quarter of a century ago, claims to have covered 600,000 miles since he first drove in 1895.
 He has had only one insurance claim, and has a clean licence, although he has driven both far and reasonably fast.
 He still finds motor car driving his most interesting and pleasing sport, a long-distance drive being his greatest rest, relaxation and holiday.
 Many improvements in the design and equipment of cars were effected as the results of practical tests made by Mr Edge, who was the only British driver to win the Gordon Bennett Cup road race.
 He was also a prominent marine motorist, his boats, the Napiers, being winners of some great International races.
 View article online.